jkkummerfeld/1ec-graph-parser/parser/README.md

 - `useBetweenFeatures` Use features on the POS tags on words between the two ends of an edge (default = `true`)

 # Design

+Some design notes didn't make it into the paper, but are included here.

 ### Beams